MirrorNetworking/Mirror/doc/Guides/DataTypes.md

 - NetworkIdentity
 - Game object with a NetworkIdentity component attached.
 - Structures with any of the above (it's recommended to implement IEquatable\<T\> to avoid boxing and to have the struct readonly, cause modifying one of fields doesn't cause a resync)
+- Classes as long as each field has a supported data type.
+- ScriptableObject as long as each field has a supported data type
 - Arrays of any of the above (not supported with syncvars or synclists)
 - ArraySegments of any of the above (not supported with syncvars or synclists)